pimmey/react-docs/README.md

 ```

 ## Development process
 The theme was programmed using two wonderful technologies - [Sass](http://sass-lang.com/) for the styles and [Jade](http://jade-lang.com/) to generate HTML files.
-As well as [Gulp](http://gulpjs.com/) to help manage those techonologies.
+As well as [Gulp](http://gulpjs.com/) to help manage those technologies.
 Gulp is also used to help optimise your resources for the production purpose.

 ### Sass
 > Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.